dimanikulin/fva/FVADocMD/MULTIMEDIAORGANIZERS.md

 </br>

 &nbsp;&nbsp;&nbsp; Therefore, they are chosen as a subject for the overview and comparison.
-A list of **Photo Organizers** for professional photographers is created [[8]](./REFERENCES.md), and those organizers can also be used by an ordinary user with a big photo album.
+A list of **Photo Organizers** for professional photographers is created, and those [organizers](https://www.pixpa.com/blog/photo-organiser) can also be used by an ordinary user with a big photo album.
-Pertinent online courses [[28]](./REFERENCES.md) are available to instruct users on how to arrange the photos.
+Pertinent online [courses](https://www.organizepictures.com/organize-digital-photos-course) are available to instruct users on how to arrange the photos.
-More detailed comparison of photo organizers is provided by Wikipedia and is available here [[9]](./REFERENCES.md).
+More detailed comparison of photo organizers is provided by Wikipedia and is available [here](https://en.wikipedia.org/wiki/Image_organizer).

 <img src="Images/MultimediaOrganizers.png" alt="MultimediaOrganizers.png"/>